seL4/camkes-tool/docs/index.md

 **Description:**
 Memory mapped registers can be accessed via the shared memory.

-The following example shows an example of connecting a hardware component to a driver component.
+The following shows an example of connecting a hardware component to a driver component.
 Note the order of arguments to the connection. `seL4HardwareInterrupt` requires the hardware interface on the `from` side of the connection, whereas the other connectors require the hardware interface on the `to` side.